mulupuruvikas/JavaFX-VSCode-Tutorial/README.md

 **IMPORTANT:** Make sure you have at least JDK v.11.0 installed.
 If you are SSHing into a lab machine through VS Code, you don't need to worry about this.
 You can see what java version you have installed by typing <br /> `java --version` in Terminal.

+## SSHing into a CSE Lab Machine

+I **HIGHLY** recommend that you SSH into a CSE Lab Machine.
+THere is a tutorial on how to do this [here](https://shamby87.github.io/VSCode-tutorial/)
+If you cannot do this, you might have to take some extra steps with downloading Maven later on onto your machine.

 ## Installing VS Code Extensions
 To be able to run JavaFX Programs in VS Code, you will need the following extensions:
 * [Extension Pack for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack)